 The day after their guided reading session, children are given the opportunity to demonstrate their ability to independently apply the taught skills in a follow up session.

-Children have access to graded books from a variety of reading schemes - including Oxford Reading Tree, Collins, Usborne Rigby Stars, Ginn, All Aboard, Big Cat, Story Chest and Sunshine - to support the development of their individual reading skills.
-Children start the reading schemes in FS and continue until they become competent independent readers.
+Children have access to graded books from a variety of reading schemes to support the development of their individual reading skills.
+Children start the reading schemes in reception and continue until they become competent independent readers.
 They can then choose from a wide variety of books from the class collection or school library.
-Once a child moves on to become a ‘free reader’ a colour-coded sticker system is in place in the library to continue to guide pupils to books of an appropriate level / content.
-In FS-KS1 the children take home 2/3 books per week from the reading scheme to read at home.

 In FS/KS1, children are heard read individually by an adult in school at least once a week.

-Reading is not restricted to the Literacy lesson.
+Reading is not restricted to the English lesson.
 Many opportunities are provided for children to practise and extend their reading in other subjects.
-Reading for pleasure and enjoyment is given a high priority and sufficient time is set aside for this.
+Reading for pleasure and enjoyment is given a high priority and sufficient time is set aside for this weekly.